 Best Garbage Disposal Buying Tips and Choices

-A quality garbage disposal can last as long as 15 years and shopping for a replacement can be overwhelming especially with the numerous product changes over time.
+A quality garbage disposal can last as long as 15 years and shopping for a replacement can be overwhelming, especially with the numerous product changes over time.
 Most homeowners know of the two basic types of the best garbage disposal types – batch feed and continuous feed.
-Batch feed disposals grinds the material in batches while continuous feed disposals grind while the material is fed constantly into the disposer.
+Batch feed disposals grind the material in batches, while continuous feed disposals grind while the material is fed constantly into the disposer.

-However, there are some technological difference that affect performance, functionality, and durability.
-Some of the best sink waste disposal brands available today include insinkerator garbage disposal and the badger 5 garbage disposal.
+However, there are some technological differences that affect performance, functionality, and durability.
+Some of the best sink waste disposal brands available today include InSinkerator and the Badger 5.

 1. Type Of Motor

 Disposals usually feature motors of two types – permanent magnet motors and induction motors.